The 2023 Transformation Tool Contest (TTC) seeks your own

-This contest is the tenth of its kind (after an AGTiVE 2007 session, as GraBaTs 2008 and 2009 contests, and the TTC 2010, 2011, 2013, 2014, 2015 and 2016 contests).
-For the fifth time, the contest is co-located with several leading software engineering conferences as part of the Software Technologies: Applications and Foundations (STAF) federation.
+This contest is the fifteenth of its kind (after an AGTiVE 2007 session, as GraBaTs 2008 and 2009 contests, and the TTC 2010, 2011, 2013--2021 contests).
+For the eighth time, the contest is co-located with several leading software engineering conferences as part of the Software Technologies: Applications and Foundations (STAF) federation.
 Teams from the major international research groups in the development and use of transformation tools are expected to participate in the TTC again.

-If you would like to participate in the contest, you are now asked to choose one or more case studies, take your favourite transformation tool and submit your solutions.
+If you would like to participate in the contest, you are now asked to take your favourite transformation tool and submit your solutions.
 A submission should consist of a paper and the actual solution (i.e., programs, models, etc.).
 The paper should include a description of the chosen case study variant (if any) and a presentation of the chosen solution, including a discussion of design decisions.
-Examples can be explored at the TTC 2016 website.
+Examples can be explored at the TTC 2021 website.

 Solutions should be submitted via Easychair by